 We will agree the weekly fee, if the care home is privately run, and pay the fee in full on a regular basis direct to the care home.
 This amount will be detailed on your individual placement agreement.

 As part of support planning with you, the council will decide what the level of cost your care and support needs can be met for.
-This fee is the amount paid to the care home to meet your needs and is made up of both the council’s contribution and your assessed contribution.
+This fee is the amount paid to the care home to meet your needs and is made up of both our contribution and your assessed contribution.

 Third party contributions